Bosonization of Majorana modes and edge states: Introduction

 Bosonization is an old subject, which is of interests both in condensed matter and high energy physics.
 The Jordan-Wigner transformation \cite{JordanWigner28} is one of the most famous methods.
 It provides an effective bosonization procedure in $(1+1)$-dimensions.
 Its non-local character in higher dimensions leads to the search of alternative methods.
 There exists a zoo of proposals \cite{CHEN2018234,ChenKapustin19, Wosiek:1981mn, BR2020,BURGESS199418,BRAVYI2002210,Ball05,Verstraete_2005,Fradkin89,KarchTong,Zohar18,Chen2020,Son15,ChenSon}, including approaches motivated by the Tomonaga-Luttinger model \cite{Lieb65}, generalizations or modifications of Witten's non-abelian bosonization \cite{Witten:1983ar}, as well as purely algebraic approaches \cite{Cobanera11}.
 Bosonization is also closely related to the subject of dualities, such as the Kramers-Wannier duality \cite{KWDuality,Wegner} or the more recent web of dualities \cite{KarchTong,KTT19,SEIBERG2016395,SENTHIL20191}.

-Besides classical applications such as solving certain many body quantum models exactly \cite{SML,MS} or overcoming sign problems in Monte Carlo studies \cite{Condella00, Delgado14,Gattringer15}, bosonization has been invoked in the study of problems in quantum computation \cite{KITAEV2003,kitaev2009} and topological phases of matter \cite{gaiotto,mazaheri,KT17,Cappelli2017,Pozo21}.
+Besides classical applications such as solving certain many body quantum models exactly \cite{SML} or overcoming sign problems in Monte Carlo studies \cite{Delgado14,Gattringer15}, bosonization has been invoked in the study of problems in quantum computation \cite{KITAEV2003,kitaev2009} and topological phases of matter \cite{gaiotto,mazaheri,KT17,Cappelli2017,Pozo21}.
+In \cite{Kitaev06} a two-dimensional quantum spin liquid model integrable using bosonization methods has been proposed.
+More recently, certain bosonization techniques were used to study inhomogeneous Luttinger liquids \cite{Huber20}, quantum phase diagram in one-dimensional superconductors \cite{Bortolin19} and also the fractional quantum Hall fluids \cite{Yang21}.

 In \cite{Wosiek:1981mn} a bosonization technique, here referred to as the $\Gamma$ model, was proposed.
 It transforms in a local way a fermionic model into a generalized spin system subject to constraints.
 This correspondence was then made more precise in \cite{Szczerba:1984ca}.
 Generalization and new proofs were given in \cite{BR2020,BRWW2020}.
 Constraints present in the $\Gamma$ model were interpreted as the pure gauge condition for a certain $\mathbb{Z}_2$ gauge field.
 Modification of these constraints turned out to be equivalent to coupling fermions to an external gauge field.